- Butt-Monkey: Austria is trapped between Germany, Russia, Italy and Turkey, and right next to contested Supply Points. Austria tends to die early.

 - The Republic: The only Great Power whose head of state is not royalty, as the video game version points out.

 - The Chessmaster: Because Germany is so surrounded, you are also the center of early game diplomatic intrigue, allowing more options for this.

 - Glass Cannon: If Germany can team up with England or France, he's got a solid chance of victory.
 However, everyone but Turkey can attack him in 1901.

-- Stone Wall: Italy is the most difficult country to eliminate, thanks to it being a peninsula (along with the fact that, assuming similar sizes, Turkey is the only country that could realistically challenge Italian naval power in the Mediterranean) and impassible Switzerland making the only land route in difficult.
+- Stone Wall: Italy is a difficult country to eliminate, thanks to it being a peninsula with a strong naval position in the Mediterranean, and impassible Switzerland making the only land route in difficult.
 These same features also makes Italy the most difficult country to expand with.

 - Heterosexual Life-Partners: with Turkey

 - Russian Guy Suffers Most: Surprisingly, Russia is statistically the second-most likely country to be eliminated after Austria.
 Possible reasons include being near four other great powers (England, Germany, Austria, Turkey), its fourth piece (the second fleet) being unable to cross theaters (between Scandinavia and the Balkans) and so cannot support an all out effort, and psychological pressure from being by far the largest country on the board physically (Moscow, St. Petersburg, and Sevastopol especially are much larger land territories than average but they still only count as one space) which can scare others into ganging up on it.

 - We Have Reserves: Russia starts with one piece more then others.

 - Gradual Grinder: Turkey's position makes it ideal for this playstyle.
 It's very difficult to reverse Turkish gains once made, so Turkish wins tend to be slow and inexorable marches northwest.

 - Heterosexual Life-Partners: with Russia